 Current and future portfolio holdings are subject to risk.
-The value of portfolio securities selected by the investment team may rise or fall in response to company, market, economic, political, regulatory or other news, at times greater than the market or benchmark index.
-Investments in which the team has determined to have sustainable growth characteristics may underperform other securities and may not achieve their sustainable growth potential.
-A portfolio's environmental, social and governance ("ESG") considerations may limit the investment opportunities available and, as a result, the portfolio may forgo certain investment opportunities and underperform portfolios that do not consider ESG factors.
-Non-diversified portfolios may invest larger portions of assets in securities of a smaller number of issuers and performance of a single issuer may have a greater impact to the portfolio's returns.
+A non-diversified portfolio may invest a larger portion of assets in securities of a smaller number of issuers and performance of a single issuer may affect overall portfolio performance greater than in a diversified portfolio.
 International investments involve special risks, including currency fluctuation, lower liquidity, different accounting methods and economic and political systems, and higher transaction costs.
-These risks typically are greater in emerging and less developed markets, including frontier markets.
+These risks typically are greater in emerging markets.
 Such risks include new and rapidly changing political and economic structures, which may cause instability; underdeveloped securities markets; and higher likelihood of high levels of inflation, deflation or currency devaluations.
 Securities of small- and medium-sized companies tend to have a shorter history of operations, be more volatile and less liquid and may have underperformed securities of large companies during some periods.
+These risks, among others, are further described in Artisan Partners Form ADV, which is available upon request.

 ESG assessments represent one of many pieces of research available and the degree to which it impacts holdings may vary based on manager discretion.